The public sector has to manage a greater volume of data than they have ever had to before.

 How People Process Visual Information

-- Understand how to use layers and hierarchy to give your audience both an instant message, and the opportunity to explore further
+- Understand how to use techniques to give your audience both an instant message and the opportunity to explore further: sort, filter, drill to detail, tool tips, interaction between visuals

-- Short exercises in improving existing data visualisations by applying the lessons learned so far
+- Short exercises in improving existing data visualisations by applying the lessons learnt so far

 14:00 - 14:45